 As highlighted in note 2, there is inherent uncertainty in the ultimate cost of claims for which the company uses a variety of different actuarial techniques to estimate the provision for claims outstanding.
-If the net claims ratio for the year had been higher by 1%, then the profit for the financial year would have been lower by £5.2 million (2021: £4.5 million) and members' balances would have been lower by £5.2 million (2021: £4.5 million).
-If the net claims ratio had been lower by 1%, then the profit for the financial year would have been higher by £5.2 million (2021: £4.5 million).
-If the net claims ratio had been lower by 1%, then the profit for the financial year would have been higher by £5.2 million (2021: £4.5 million).
+If the net claims ratio for the year had been higher by 1%, then the profit for the financial year would have been lower by £5.6 million (2022: £5.2 million) and members' balances would have been lower by £5.6 million (2022: £5.2 million).
+If the net claims ratio had been lower by 1%, then the profit for the financial year would have been higher by £5.6 million (2022: £5.2 million) and members' balances would have been higher by £5.6 million (2022: £5.2 million).